 In the planning phase, outline the broader strategy by mapping segments to placements and aligning them with your management workflow.
 Ensure your servers feed clean, fresh data for attribution and reporting.
 Create a concise dashboard that tracks cost per action (CPA), return on ad spend (ROAS), and time-to-conversion, so leadership can monitor progress weekly.

 Launch a disciplined testing cadence that covers creative variants, copy, and targeting rules. summarizing test results weekly helps you discard underperforming setups quickly.
-Track downloads and add-to-cart events to observe how upper-funnel activity translates into revenue, and reallocate budget toward winning placements when evidence confirms impact.
+Track nedladdningar and add-to-cart events to observe how upper-funnel activity translates into revenue, and reallocate budget toward winning placements when evidence confirms impact.

 Maintain strong management by documenting the process, assigning clear ownership, and enabling cross-functional collaboration.
 Use a budget-based calendar and automation to feed data from your ad servers and reporting systems.
 A living guide that reflects the broader company priorities keeps teams moving, with a clear path to scale without bloating the workflow.
 Transparency across stakeholders supports accountable performance.